1968 Shelby Decals

 reads " CAUTION USE ONLY ESA M6C25-A BRAKE FLUID "

 This is the service specification decal.
 It is found on every car.
+It was placed there on the Ford assembly line.
 This silver and black decal is sometimes turned sideways.
 The orientation

 varies, but they always seem to be on the front of the left hand shock tower, behind the washer bottle.